xzhou7/LymePeptido-code/README.md

 ## Data Availability
 The processed data supporting these analyses are deposited at **Zenodo**: [10.5281/zenodo.17008098](https://doi.org/10.5281/zenodo.17008098).
+At present, the dataset is available **only to those with the direct link** (for peer review and editorial evaluation).
+Following acceptance, we will make the dataset openly available without restriction through the same Zenodo record.

 Raw sequencing data are available from the corresponding author upon reasonable request, in accordance with journal policy and data use agreements.

 ---

 ## Citation
 If you use this code or dataset, please cite our manuscript (upon acceptance) and the Zenodo DOI listed above.